Bishwas-py/django-svelte-template/README.md

 It is inside `django_backend/` directory, and it's a Django project.

+> Inside each app, you'll most probably see a schema file where all schemas are defined, and a views file
+> where all views are defined.

 #### Authentication

 The `authentication` app is responsible for handling the authentication, and it has a lot of features.